How to Spot Real Prada Nylon

 The Italian house originally sourced its nylon from factories producing military parachutes, and has since created totes, clutches, belt bags and even ready-to-wear with the industrial-strength material.
 But its iconic status has led to counterfeiters attempting to capitalize on Prada’s success.
 So how can you spot the real thing?
-Read on as our Chief Authenticator Graham Wetzbarger dives deep into the details of Prada’s nylon pieces.
+Read on for our expert team’s tips on spotting authentic Prada nylon pieces.

 Prada Nylon Bag Materials